 “For me education is the one tool that gives young women presence.
 Which is key, because you need to be present in order to be able to use your voice.”

-Ruka is the CAMFED Association National Chairperson for Ghana.
+Ruka served as the elected CAMFED Association National Chairperson for Ghana from 2017 to 2020.

 Ruka is an unstoppable force for change and she is an inspiration to her fellow CAMFED Association members.
 Philanthropy is a cornerstone of these young women’s commitment to the next generation, and Ruka leads by example.
 She has contributed to 50 programs across Ghana and has mentored 3,000 young people.
 She even spread her knowledge internationally with the Profit Plus Project in Zambia, where she provided poultry management training to 50 people.